hoanganhpham1006/IT_post_auto_tagging/README.md

 # IT_post_auto_tagging (VIETNAMESE)

-Training with positive data (IT posts) are 5000 Viblo posts (https://viblo.asia), negative data are 5000 news post of some papers in Vietnam
+Training with dataset (IT posts) are 5000 Viblo posts (https://viblo.asia), and all the tags from Viblo

+This is content base auto tagging

 <b> Result: <b>
 See on testing file.
 The system recommend tag REACT for the post which introduce about ReactJS